Naresh1318/GANs_N_Roses/README.md

 Uses a Deep Convolutional Generative Adversial Network to generate images of roses using tensorflow.

-The main of this repo is to provide users with a foundation to experiment on GANs without worrying about saving models, generated images and the Tensorboard results.
-All the functions are well documented and instructions to get started on the theory and the explaination is provided [here](https://medium.com/@rnaresh.n/gans-n-roses-c6652d513260).
+The main obejctive of this repo is to provide users with a foundation to experiment on GANs without worrying about saving models, generated images and using Tensorboard.
+All the functions have been documented, instructions to get started on the theory and the explaination is provided [here](https://medium.com/@rnaresh.n/gans-n-roses-c6652d513260).

 ## Installing the dependencies